gosukiwi/gosukiwi.github.io/_drafts/model-view-presenter.md

 the next section.

 ## Show me the code already
-The data flow diagram is helpful to understand how MVP works.
-Here is how it would work in real app:
+The data flow diagram is helpful to understand how MVP works, but here is how it would work in real app:

 * A user clicks a button
 * The view triggers an event: "My button was clicked"